ryanczm/Analytic-Musings/notes/fa/fa.md

 * **The Manager Problem**
     * Key Idea - We know certain managers have skill or alpha.
 They build legacies, they outperform.
 How can we quantify this, especially if they have limited track records?
     * Example - Carrick signing January to replace a flopping Amorim.
 They then finish top 4 after Amorim choking.
+    * Okay so we do have a possible solution, not perfect, but logical, to kind of assess manager skill over his many tenures.
+See "managerial assessment" below.

 ## Research Directions